dvlpmike/security/lists/common-ports.md

 ## Common ports

+The Internet is a vast network of connected devices, and every device has a unique address known as an IP address.
+To communicate with each other, these devices use different ports to exchange data.
+Knowing the common ports is essential for any network administrator or cybersecurity professional to understand the flow of data and the potential security threats.

 | Port | Protocol | Description |
 |-----|----------|-------------|
 | 21  | TCP      | FTP (File Transfer Protocol) control port. |